 ‘For me, weaving is about creating something from nothing: colours that catch the eye or imagination in a book, in a kimono at the V&A, or the inky silhouette against a dusky pink sky.’

 I studied Textile Design at Chelsea College of Art and Design and gained a BA in 1997.
-I have stocked my handmade cushions and scarves in stockists in London, Leeds, Salisbury and Shetland, as well as the William Morris Gallery.
+I have stocked my unique handmade cushions and handwoven scarves in stockists in London, Canterbury, Leeds, Salisbury and Shetland, as well as the William Morris Gallery.
 I regularly exhibited at shows including the East London Design Show, Hidden Art, Country Living and others.
-I made fabric samples (in felt and crochet) for designers including the Luella label, Lezley George, Elena Garcia Eco Couture, Ptolemy Mann and Academy Costume (theatrical costumiers) over the past twenty years.
+I made unique fabric samples (in felt and crochet) for designers including the Luella label, Lezley George, Elena Garcia Eco Couture, Ptolemy Mann and Academy Costume (theatrical and film costumiers) over the past twenty years.

-You can find me either sitting at my loom in Walthamstow, at a small table at Ince Umbrellas, Bethnal Green (est.1805) hand finishing umbrellas, or running social media campaigns for other small, local businesses.
+You can find me either sitting at my loom in Walthamstow, at a small table at Ince Umbrellas, Bethnal Green (est.1805) hand finishing umbrellas, or running marketing campaigns for other small, local businesses.